microsoft/vsts-agent-docker/README.md

   -it microsoft/vsts-agent
 ```

-When using an image that targets a specific TFS version, the connection information is instead supplied through one of the following environment variables:
+When using an image that targets a specific Azure DevOps Server(TFS) version, the connection information is instead supplied through one of the following environment variables:

 - `TFS_HOST`: the hostname of the Team Foundation Server
 - `TFS_URL`: the full URL of the Team Foundation Server
-- `VSTS_TOKEN`: a personal access token (PAT) for the Team Foundation Server account that has been given at least the **Agent Pools (read, manage)** scope.
+- `VSTS_TOKEN`: a personal access token (PAT) for the Azure DevOps Server(TFS) account that has been given at least the **Agent Pools (read, manage)** scope.

-If `TFS_HOST` is provided, the TFS URL is set to `https://$TFS_HOST/tfs`.
+If `TFS_HOST` is provided, the Azure DevOps Server(TFS) URL is set to `https://$TFS_HOST/tfs`.
 If `TFS_URL` is provided, any `TFS_HOST` environment variable is ignored.

-To run a VSTS agent image for TFS 2018 that identifies the server at `https://mytfs/tfs`:
+To run a Azure DevOps agent image for TFS 2018/Azure DevOps Server that identifies the server at `https://mytfs/tfs`:

 ```
 docker run \